 “Bouquet from the Heart of Japan” (below), one of several designs offered, is our very thorough journey through Phase I techniques.
 Most of our beginning students choose to stitch this design.

-This design is composed with primary colors, red for the dianthus, blue for the iris and yellow for the valerian.
+This design is composed of primary colors, red for the dianthus, blue for the iris, and yellow for the valerian.
 To these fundamental colors, the feminine color of purple was added along with green.
 Dark brown was used to add depth to the design, while white offers a sense of spaciousness.
 Gold provides a touch of luxury.”

 105 Bouquet from the Heart of Japan with Color